XP-NETWORK/documentation/docs/Multibridge2.0/transferring_sfts.md

 The most popular use-case of SFTs is game utilities (weapons, armor, clothes, characters, etc.)

 ## Interchangeable like FTs
-SFTs have the same value, and are completely interchangeable with other SFTs bearing the same token ID in this collection.
+SFTs have the same value and are completely interchangeable with other SFTs bearing the same token ID in this collection.
 In this, they resemble fungible tokens.

 ## Unique like NFTs
-SFTs have metadata with attributes and an asset (image, video audio, etc.) and are usually not equal in value to SFTs with other token IDs even in the same colleciton.
+SFTs have metadata with attributes and an asset (image, video audio, etc.) and are usually not equal in value to SFTs with other token IDs, even in the same collection.

 ## Distinguishing SFTs from NFTs in the bridge UI

 The two NFT cards on the left hold NFTs, while the NFT card on the right holds an SFT.
 In the top right corner of the NFT card, there is the amount 500 preceded by the icon:

 ![sfts icon](../../static/img/sft_transfer/sft-icon.1071a413ab40561eca271bc577ac6c04.svg)

+The icon and the amount in the top right corner indicate that the Card holds an SFT rather than an NFT.

 ![Distinguishing SFTs from NFTs in the bridge UI](../../static/img/sft_transfer/viewing_sfts_in_the_ui.png)